ARM Announces Second Education & Workforce Development Project Call

 Although talent attraction is implied in each of the first three topic areas, the final proposal opportunity focuses only on talent attraction without the parameter of work and learn models.
 Through this topic area, ARM is soliciting unique program or model ideas targeting specific talent populations to increase the size and/or the diversity of the robotics and automation advanced manufacturing workforce pipeline.
 Successful proposals will include a program and talent population below or one of the proposers’ own choosing that fits in the ARM EWD mission.

-Examples of programs: pre-apprenticeship programs, robot competition programs, robotics training programs, mentoring/shadowing programs, robotics boot camps, etc.
+Examples of programs: pre-apprenticeship programs, robotics technician training, robot competition programs, robotics training programs, mentoring/shadowing programs, robotics boot camps, etc.

 Examples of talent populations: women, underserved, veterans, disabled, ex-offenders, underemployed, workers from at-risk industries, residents from at-risk communities, 2-yr college students, high school students, etc.